 This is a sponsored conversation written by me on behalf of Cricut.
 The opinions and text are all mine.

-Although most of our cabinets and drawers have undergone some serious kitchen organization in the last year, some messy secrets have been taunting me.
+Although I’d done some serious kitchen organization in the last year, some messy secrets have been taunting me.
 Today, we’re crossing a big one off my to do list and covering how to organize spices!

 I love keeping spices in a drawer next to the stove because I can see all of them at once.